connexcs/docs/docs/customer-ratecard.md

 New **Customer Rate Cards** may be added manually or by uploading an existing file.

 1. Select the **`+`** button under **Customer Rate Card**.
-2. Name the Card, select Carrier(s), Currency,
+2. Name the Card, select Carrier(s), Currency.
 3. Optional settings on the Config tab
     * Set **Force Presentation** to IntER/IntRA/Indeterminate
     * Enable **LRN** using **Dialler**.
 4. Click **`Save`**.

-    ![alt text][ccard-11]

 5. Select **Profits** then click the **`+`** button. **Edit Profit** field details are found [here](https://staging--connexcs-docs.netlify.app/customer-ratecard/#profits).
 6. Click the **`Build`** button and confirm.
 A notification will tell you if the build was successful.

     ![alt text][ccard-14]

 7. Once complete, the new card will display with the Provider rules and the Profit rules.

+**Manual add**
+To manually add Rate Card rows, select Draft, and add desired rows.

+**Bulk Upload**
+The preferred method for adding a Rate Card is to import/upload it:

+1. Click **Bulk Upload** > **Upload**.
+2. Browse to and select the rate card file.
+3. This will display the card in CSV format (if not provided as CSV, must be converted before proceeding)
+4. Right-click the first row under Desitnation and select "Set Start Row"
+5. Right-click and map all 3 columns
+    * Col 1 - Name
+    * Col 2 - Prefix
+    * Col 3 - Cost
+6. Select **Upload to Sever** and confirm
+7. Select **Yes** to make this active immediately

 !!! info "Detailed Rate Card setup"
-    For additional details for adding new Rate Cards, see "Rate Card Setup" in the ConnexCS Video Guide.
+    For additional details for adding new Rate Cards, see "[Rate Card Setup](https://staging--connexcs-docs.netlify.app/video-guide/#rate-card-setup)" in the ConnexCS Video Guide.

 ## Customer Rate Card settings